-As of March 31, 2008, the Company had classified \$8.7 million (net of \$0.4 million in temporary unrealized losses) of its auction rate securities as long-term investments due to the disruption in the credit markets that resulted in widespread failed auctions.
+As of June 30, 2008, we had classified \$8.5 million (net of \$0.6 million in temporary unrealized losses) of our auction rate securities as long-term investments due to the disruption in the credit markets that resulted in widespread failed auctions.
 Those failed auctions resulted in a loss of liquidity for sellers but did not constitute a default by the issuer of the underlying security.
-All of the Company's auction rate securities have AAA credit ratings, are collaterized by student loans substantially guaranteed by the U.S. government, and continue to pay interest in accordance with their contractual terms.
-The unrealized loss was determined in accordance with SFAS No. 157 (SFAS 157), Fair Value Measurements, which was adopted by the Company on January 1, 2008.
+All of the issuers of our auction rate securities have AAA credit ratings, the securities are collaterized by student loans substantially guaranteed by the U.S. government, and the issuers continue to pay interest in accordance with the contractual terms of the securities.
+The unrealized loss was determined in accordance with SFAS No. 157 (SFAS 157), Fair Value Measurements, which was adopted by us on January 1, 2008.
 SFAS 157 establishes a fair value hierarchy that prioritizes the inputs to valuation techniques used to measure fair value into three broad levels.
-The auction rate securities in the Company's portfolio had successful auctions until January 2008 and as such, their fair value would have been measured using Level 2 inputs at January 1, 2008.
-However, since February 2008, there has not been a successful auction in that there were insufficient buyers for these auction rate securities, therefore the Company transferred them from the Level 2 to Level 3 category as of March 31, 2008.
-In accordance with SFAS 157, the Company used the concepts of fair value based on estimated discounted future cash flows of interest income including assumptions for interest rates, timing and amount of cash flows and expected holding periods.
+The auction rate securities in our portfolio had successful auctions until early 2008 and as such, their fair value would have been measured using Level 2 inputs at January 1, 2008.
+However, since February 2008, there has not been a successful auction in that there were insufficient buyers for these auction rate securities, therefore, we transferred them from the Level 2 to Level 3 category as of March 31, 2008.
+In accordance with SFAS 157, we used the concepts of fair value based on estimated discounted future cash flows of interest income including assumptions for interest rates, timing and amount of cash flows and expected holding periods.